Trees; What to consider when purchasing and or planting them.

 Trees – What Kind to Plant

-Next you would want to determine tree characteristics that you appreciate such as, shape of the tree, texture of the bark, blooms, evergreen and fall color or perhaps you want to attract birds and other wildlife.
+Such as, the shape of the tree, the texture of the bark, blooms, evergreen, and fall color or perhaps you want to attract birds and other wildlife.
 Some trees can be planted to serve as a barrier between properties.
 Mother Earth News recommends not planting trees that are of the five most popular in the area.
 But rather to add diversity to the local ecosystem, then your tree(s) will be less likely to suffer loss due to insects or disease.

 Keep in mind too that not all trees will fit into your landscape.
 It’s best to first decide where the tree is needed and what the tree should do in the landscape – then select the tree that fulfills these requirements.
 Following are some suggestions of trees that are either native to Missouri or have been well adapted to the climate and soil conditions.